Samsung/tizen-docs/docs/application/tizen-studio/setup/prerequisites.md

 ## Java Development Kit (JDK) Requirements
 > **Note**
 >
-> There are no JDK prerequisites for Tizen Studio 3.7 and higher.
+> There is no JDK prerequisite for Tizen Studio 3.7 and higher.

 You must install Oracle Java Development Kit (JDK) 8 or OpenJDK 12 for Tizen Studio 3.5 and Tizen Studio 3.6.